How much is your car worth?

-For enhanced safety, the front and rear seat shoulder belts of the Audi A6 have pretensioners to tighten the seatbelts and eliminate dangerous slack in the event of a collision.
+For enhanced safety, the front and rear seat shoulder belts of the Audi A6 have pretensioners to tighten the seatbelts and eliminate dangerous slack in the event of a collision and force limiters to limit the pressure the belts will exert on the passengers.
 The Infiniti Q50 doesn’t offer pretensioners for the rear seat belts.

 The A6 has a standard Secondary Collision Brake Assist, which automatically applies the brakes in the event of a crash to help prevent secondary collisions and prevent further injuries.
 The Q50 doesn’t offer a post collision braking system: in the event of a collision that triggers the airbags, more collisions are possible without the protection of airbags that may have already deployed.

 To provide maximum traction and stability on all roads, All-Wheel Drive is standard on the A6.
 But it costs extra on the Q50.

 A passive infrared night vision system optional on the A6 Prestige helps the driver to more easily detect people, animals or other objects in front of the vehicle at night.
 Using an infrared camera to detect heat, the system then displays the image on a monitor in the dashboard.
 The Q50 doesn’t offer a night vision system.